garyjohnson/garyjohnson.github.io/_posts/2019-03-09-build-button-v1.md

   feature: button04/header2.png
 ---

-With the [rough-ins in place](/articles/enclosure-rough-ins), we can build out the enclosure.
+With the [rough-ins in place (Part 3: the enclosure rough-ins)](/articles/enclosure-rough-ins), we can build out the enclosure.

 ## Battery